Skip to main content

 Retry

-pragma resources apply --pending fixed-resource.yaml
+pragma resources apply fixed-resource.yaml

 pragma ops dead-letter retry <event-id>